 We have asked children not to use the climbing frames in the playground unless a member of staff is on duty, ie not on the way in or out of school.
 For health & safety reasons this play equipment should only be used by children attending Tedder School and only when a member of staff is supervising.

-If your child has a medical appointment, please inform me by email if possible (firstname.lastname@example.org) or by note or letter and I will record the absence in the register and inform class teachers.
+If your child has a medical appointment, please inform class teacher by email or by note or letter and this will be recorded on the register.
 It is expected that the children will be in school prior to an appointment or return after, where at all possible.

-All other absences will now be recorded as unauthorised, unless there is an exceptional circumstance.
-If you intend to take your child out of school, please contact me by email preferably or by letter giving the reasons behind the absence and I will be able to inform you as to whether the absence will be authorised.
+All other absences will be recorded as unauthorised, unless there is an exceptional circumstance.
+If you intend to take your child out of school, please contact Mrs Crawshaw by email preferably or by letter giving the reasons behind the absence and we will be able to inform you as to whether the absence will be authorised.

 We have an open door policy and actively encourage parents to be involved in their child’s education and school life.
 However, teachers are very busy first thing in the morning getting classrooms ready for the day ahead.
 Unless it is an urgent matter, we would be grateful if you would go to the office first and make an appointment to see the appropriate member of staff at a mutually convenient time or email email@example.com.
-The office hours are 9.00am till 3.15pm.
+The office hours are 8.30am - 3.30pm

 We have a House System in place to help prepare the older children for Secondary School and keeps the links with the Forces going.